Top Vanlife Ceiling Ideas | Shiplap Vs T&G Vs Plywood + Install Guide

 - Lap sealant

 If your van roof isn’t insulated, you should take care of that first.
-Insulation will protect your van interior from extreme temperatures and help conserve heating and cooling costs.
-You can read more about van insulation here.
+Wool, spray foam, Aerogel, Thinsulate, Reflectix, and other types of campervan insulation will protect your interior from extreme temperatures and improve the efficiency of your vans cooling & heating systems.

 2) Install the Van Roof Fan